Your First Visit

 • Clients do not need to attend walk-in hours to schedule an appointment, walk-in times are simply available for convenience and need.

-• Walk-in hours are held at the Counseling Center on Thursdays from 2:00pm-4:00pm.
+• Walk-in hours are held in Maclellan Hall 17 every Wednesday 2:00pm-4:00pm and at the Counseling Center on Thursdays from 2:00pm-4:00pm.
 No appointment necessary.

 How to get the most from counseling?